 On July 1, 1859 (Ansei 6), Nagasaki, together with Yokohama and Hakodate, was opened to foreign trade.
 In Nagasaki, foreign representatives and the local authorities decided that the mouth of the Oura river and the hillsides of Higashiyamate and Minamiyamate would be the best location for the new foreign settlement.
 While Oura would be the commercial district, the hillsides would function as residential areas.

 Work to prepare the area for construction started in 1860 (Manen 1), and was completed in early 1862 (Bunkyu 2).
 By April, residents moved in.
 By the end of the 19th century, the settlement featured gracious Western-style buildings housing consulates, banks, companies, warehouses, hotels, shops and colonial-style villas with fantastic views of the bustling harbor.

 Minamiyamate, often called “British Hill” because of the many British residents who lived here, was one of a total of six districts in Nagasaki’s foreign settlement.
 The other districts were Dejima (出島), Umegasaki (梅香崎), Oura (大浦), Oura-Sagarimatsu (大浦下り松) and Higashiyamate (東山手).
-Click on Nagasaki under Places in the right column to see more photos of Nagasaki.
+Click on Nagasaki in the PLACES menu to see more photos of Nagasaki.

-1 High-definition Image Database of Old Photographs of Japan, Minamiyamate and Oura.
+1 High-definition Image Database of Old Photographs of Japan, 3817 Nagasaki Harbour and Naminohira Minamiyamate.
 Retrieved on 2008-10-07.

 2 Nagasaki Foreign Settlement Research Group, Minamiyamate District.
 Retrieved on 2008-10-07.